 Parasites pose a major threat to grazing animals.
 In forages that are less than 2-3 inches tall, parasites are more prevalent in the spring as the grass begins to grow and temperatures warm up.

 According to Kansas State University, economic losses from internal parasites are estimated to cost the U.S. livestock industry over $3 billion annually.
 Parasites, also called internal nematodes, rob nutrients from the animal, reduce nutrient absorption and feed intake, and overstimulate the immune system.

-The most common cattle parasites are Ostertagia, Trichostrongylus, Haemonchus, and Cooperia.
+Ostertagia, Trichostrongylus, Haemonchus, and Cooperia are the most common parasites.
 Infection occurs when parasitic eggs become L3 larvae.
-As eggs hatch and develop into L3 larvae, they wiggle and crawl up short blades of grass and even live in water droplets.
+As eggs hatch and develop into L3 larvae, they wiggle, crawl up short grass blades and even live in water droplets.
 Cattle then graze the forage infected with the parasitic larvae and start the infestation.

-After ingestion, L3 larvae make their way to the digestive tract where they latch onto the gut wall and begin robbing cattle of nutrients.
+After ingestion, L3 larvae go to the digestive tract where they latch onto the gut wall and rob cattle of nutrients.
 Parasites then produce eggs that pass through the animal in manure and the lifecycle starts all over again.
 Furthermore, parasites are hardy and can become inactive in the digestive tract if environmental conditions are too hot or too cold for survival.
 They become active again when conditions improve.

 Lifecycle of Parasites in Cattle

 Parasite-infected cattle may exhibit a range of symptoms including reduced appetite, weight loss, diarrhea, coughing, and a deteriorated coat.
 The severity of these symptoms can vary based on the specific parasite species, potentially leading to dire consequences such as immobility or death if left untreated.